World-class hoop dancer Nakotah LaRance dies

 Champion hoop dancer Nakotah LaRance, who traveled the world performing with Cirque du Soleil then returned to New Mexico to coach youth dancers, has died at age 30.

-LaRance, who was Tewa, Hopi, Navajo and Assiniboine, died Sunday after falling from a bridge in New Mexico’s Rio Arriba County, said his father, Steve LaRance.
+LaRance, who was Tewa, Hopi, Navajo and Assiniboine, died Sunday after he accidentally fell from a bridge in New Mexico’s Rio Arriba County, said his father, Steve LaRance.

 Nakotah LaRance started dancing when he was 5, Indian Country Today reported.
 His father took him to a powwow where he met champion hoop dancer Derrick Davis, who made him his first set of hoops and started teaching him how to dance.